+No, definitely not.
 Technical analysis involves analyzing trade volume and prices and then trying to forecast the direction of stock prices.

-The Stock Advisor service is based on the fundamental analysis, which is the study of a company’s financial statements, their competitors, the overall health of the economy, etc.
+The Motley Fool service is based on fundamental analysis and is for longer-term investing.
+Hence they focus on the company’s financial statements, their competitors, the overall health of the economy, etc.

 When investing for the long-term, it is best to analyze a stock’s fundamental, which can define the strengths, weaknesses and overall value of a company.

+Nope.
 Day Trading involves buying and selling stocks on the same day.
 The Motley Fool recommends stocks they want you to hold stocks for years, not minutes.

 As an individual investor, I wouldn’t be comfortable having a large position on one stock.
 The Motley Fool’s Stock Advisor (SA) is a service that is not suited for day trading.